pirocorp/Kubernetes/06. Observability and Troubleshooting/README.md

 ### Liveness Probes

 Indicate whether a container is running.
 If it fails, then kubelet kills the container.
 After that, the container is subject to the restart policy.
-It can be Always, OnFailure, and Never.
+It can be: Always, OnFailure, and Never.
 The default is Always.
 The restart policy is defined on pod level and applicable to all containers in the pod.
-If no liveness probe is provided it is considered as if it was there and the return status is Success
+If no liveness probe is provided, it is considered as if it was there and the return status is Success.

 #### Exec Probe

 Exec is used to exec a specified command inside the container.
-It is considered successful if the return code is 0
+If the return code is 0 is considered successful.

 ```yaml
 apiVersion: v1